irgfield1/youtubeBlocker/README.md

 - [x] Button to save url to clipboard
 - [x] Have URL and video name - background function that has webpage access complex query selector -> Done with youtube data api
-- Notify blocked by overlay on youtube video
+- [x] Notify blocked by overlay on youtube video (in normal view)
-- Move remove url and copy to a right click menu
+- Move remove url and copy to a right click menu....

-\* This behavior is whitelist mode
+\* Or do something else, we don't care

 ## Contact